 \subsection{Image alignment}

-To avoid effects due to mixing of different emission regions in extended sources or the introduction of possible systematics, such as the ``polarization leakage'' \cite{Bucciantini2023}, the images collected from the three \ixpe DUs and/or different observation IDs have to be well aligned.
-In Figure~\ref{fig:align}-right, an example of a bad merging for the source \mbox{4U~1820$-$303} of two segments of observations is reported as an example.
+To avoid effects arising from mixing different emission regions in extended sources or from possible systematics, such as ``polarization leakage'' \cite{Bucciantini2023}, the images collected from the three \ixpe DUs and/or different observation IDs have to be well aligned.
+In Figure~\ref{fig:align}-right, an example of a bad merging of two observation segments for the source \mbox{4U~1820$-$303} is shown.

 To align them, the merged Level-2 files should be divided into the different pointings.
 Then, the image position in the detector's coordinate frame for each pointing has to be determined.
-At this point, it is possible to modify these coordinates in terms of pixels, reported in the parameters \texttt{TCRPX7} and \texttt{TCRPX8} of each file, by using the tool \texttt{fmodhead} available in HEASoft.
+At this point, it is possible to modify these coordinates in pixel units, as reported in the parameters \texttt{TCRPX7} and \texttt{TCRPX8} of each file, using the tool \texttt{fmodhead} available in HEASoft.